AfrozSheikh/Afroz_Portfolio/README.md

-# Afroz Sheikh's Interactive Terminal Portfolio
+# Afroz Sheikh's Terminal Based Portfolio

 Welcome to my interactive portfolio!
 This project is a unique and engaging way to explore my skills, projects, and experience through a simulated terminal interface and an AI-powered assistant.